Musgrove gets 1st win since no-hitter, Padres beat Cardinals

+SAN DIEGO (AP) — Joe Musgrove found himself in unfavorable counts and more jams than he would have liked, and still managed to get his first win since throwing a no-hitter on April 9.

-SAN DIEGO (AP) — Joe Musgrove got through five innings for his first victory since throwing a no-hitter on April 9, and San Diego beat St. Louis 5-4 Friday night in the first meeting between the teams since the Padres eliminated the Cardinals from the playoffs last year.
+Musgrove made it through five innings and Manny Machado drove in two runs for San Diego, which beat St. Louis 5-4 Friday night in the first meeting between the teams since the Padres eliminated the Cardinals from the playoffs last year.

 Musgrove (3-4) had lost four decisions in five starts since pitching the first no-hitter in Padres history at Texas.
 He held the Cardinals to one run and five hits while striking out five and walking four.

+“It wasn’t the prettiest tonight but I feel like I did a good job of keeping us in the game,” Musgrove said.

-Mark Melancon worked the ninth for his major league-leading 13th save in as many chances, allowing Nolan Arenado’s solo homer with two outs, his seventh.
+Mark Melancon worked the ninth for his major league-leading 13th save in as many chances.
+He allowed Nolan Arenado’s solo homer with two outs, his seventh.

 San Diego had only four hits but drew 12 walks against five Cardinals pitchers.